 includes a stop at the Transportation desk.

 Q: Can I get on the waitlist to purchase a parking pass before I arrive?

-A: No, accepted interns are not eligible to be placed on the wait list for a parking pass prior to the start of
+A: No, accepted interns are not eligible to be placed on the wait list for a parking pass prior to the

 Q: Can I take the GRE or MCAT test prep course during the SURP?